 The income ratio of all pension recipients and the working population has remained around 50 per cent throughout the entire period under review.
 The income ratio has remained virtually the same due to the development in oldage pensions.
 The average old-age pension relative to the average earnings of those working has also remained around 50 per cent.
-In recent years, the moderate changes in average earnings have also impacted the development of this ratio.

 The status of recipients of a full disability pension in relation to people still in the labour market has slightly weakened during the period under review.
 The income ratio of recipients of partial disability pension to the working population has remained at around 25 per cent throughout the period under review.